 The Hog Gate

-On the way into the woods one of us brought up the subject of a bear, and what we would do if we saw one.
+On the way into the woods, one of us brought up the subject of a bear, and what we would do if we saw one.
 So, I said you have the gun, so you would have to shoot it.
-That conversation morph into a few scary scenarios.
+That conversation morphed into a few scary scenarios.
 Now, let’s cut to the road, which was about 600 feet to the left of us.
-The road was just far enough away that we could not hear traffic through the trees.
+The road was just far enough away that we could barely hear traffic through the trees.
 Whoever was driving this car had stopped.
-I do not know if they were racing someone or just seeing spinning his wheels for the fun of it.
+I do not know if they were racing someone or just spinning their wheels for the fun of it.
 Now, cut back to the woods.
 All I can think about at that point was “Bear”.
 I am looking as far as I can in every direction.
 The driver hit the pedal and his tires started squealing.
 Now I love my brother, and in any situation, I would defend him to the death, except that one.
 My mind did a millisecond analysis and all I could imagine was a bear charging.
-So, I was sitting on the back porch out of breath.
+So, I was sitting on the back porch, out of breath.
 My grandmother came out and wanted to know why I was out of breath?

 “I thought a bear jumped out while we were back there hunting.”

 She looked at me and said, “where is your brother?”

 “I left him, I don’t know if I meant to, but the next thing I knew I was sitting on the back porch.”